sungnga/instagram-clone-app/README.md

   - Import and render the LogoLoadingIcon.
 The loading icon is a component
 - In src/pages/feed.js file:
   - Import the LoadingScreen component
-  - Write a condition if loading is true, return and render the LoadingScreen component
+  - Write an if statement that if loading is true, return and render the LoadingScreen component
 - In src/components/feed/FeedSideSuggestions.js file:
   - Import the LoadingIcon component
   - Write a ternary that if loading is true, render the LoadingIcon component.
 Else, render the list of suggested users
 - In src/pages/feed.js file:
   - Import the LoadingLargeIcon component
   - Create an isEndOfFeed state and initialize it to false
-  - Write a condition that if not isEndOfFeed, render the LoadingLargeIcon component
+  - Write a conditional that if NOT isEndOfFeed, then render the LoadingLargeIcon component

 ## IMPROVING NAVBAR
 - Next step is we want to build out the Navbar component.
 Right now we just have an Instagram logo on it